 When the narrow stripe is white and the ground of the shirt is a colour, this is sometimes called a “ground stripe”.

 The candy stripe is a wider variation of the bengal stripe and is also known as a “butcher stripe”, though the butcher stripe may also be a wider stripe.
 Stripes of this scale are what some Americans call a “bengal stripe”.
 The candy stripe may or may not be equally wide in the white and coloured stripes, with the white stripe often slightly wider than the coloured.
 Shirts in stripes of this width and larger become sportier than finer stripes.
 Wide stripes still are appropriate with a suit, though they are more dandy.
-Sean Connery wears a sporty camp shirt in a candy stripe in Thunderball (pictured above) while Roger Moore wears a dressier candy stripe shirt in Live and Let Die (pictured below).
+Sean Connery wears a sporty camp shirt in a candy stripe in Thunderball (pictured above) while Roger Moore wears finer brown voile candy stripes in Live and Let Die (pictured below).

 The awning stripe is the largest of the classic colour-and-white shirt stripes and starts where the candy stripe leaves off.
 The term “butcher stripe” also may be used for this stripe.
 The awning stripe is too bold for James Bond, even in a casual shirt.
 It is best worn with blazers and is a bold choice to wear with suits.
 Roger Moore wore a shirt of awning stripe scale (pictured above) in Street People, though this stripe is fancier than an awning stripe with darker pinstripes bordering the wide stripes.